Joint Notice of Privacy Practices

 PLEASE REVIEW IT CAREFULLY.

-1. Who Follows This Notice:
+1. Who Must Follow This Notice?

 We are required by law to: